 We all want to date more desirable people

-Shaw Taylor et al found that everyone (including less desirable people) message desirable people, conflicting with the Matching Hypothesis, which would predict that less desirable people would only message other less desirable people.
+Shaw Taylor et al found that everyone (including less desirable people) messages desirable people, conflicting with the Matching Hypothesis, which would predict that less desirable people would only message other less desirable people.
 However, since they are less likely to get responses from more desirable people, when you get to the stage of reciprocated messages, there is evidence of matching: i.e. you are more likely to get a reply from someone at a similar level of attractiveness.

 We don’t want to match on everything